matn7/CS-Notes/src/main/java/persistence/README.md

 ## JPA (Java Persistence Api)

-JPA is a Java specification for accessing, persisting and managing data between Java objects and a relational database.
+- JPA is a Java specification for accessing, persisting and managing data between Java objects and a relational database.
-JPA provides guidlines that a framework can implement to be considered JPA capable.
+- JPA provides guidelines that a framework can implement to be considered JPA capable.

 **JPA Api**